Richard Stallman: Events leading to GNU

 Richard Greenblatt, a fellow AI Lab hacker, founded Lisp Machines, Inc. (LMI) to market Lisp machines, which he and Tom Knight designed at the lab.
 Greenblatt rejected outside investment, believing that the proceeds from the construction and sale of a few machines could be profitably reinvested in the growth of the company.
 In contrast, the other hackers felt that the venture capital-funded approach was better.
 As no agreement could be reached, hackers from the latter camp founded Symbolics, with the aid of Russ Noftsker, an AI Lab administrator.
 Symbolics recruited most of the remaining hackers including notable hacker Bill Gosper, who then left the AI Lab.
 Symbolics also forced Greenblatt to resign by citing MIT policies.
 While both companies delivered proprietary software, Stallman believed that LMI, unlike Symbolics, had tried to avoid hurting the lab's community.
-For two years, from 1982 to the end of 1983, Stallman worked by himself to clone the output of the Symbolics programmers, with the aim of preventing them from gaining a monopoly on the lab's computers.
+For two years, from 1982 to the end of 1983, Stallman worked by himself to clone the output of the Symbolics programmers, to prevent them from gaining a monopoly on the lab's computers.

 Stallman argues that software users should have the freedom to share with their neighbors and be able to study and make changes to the software that they use.
 He maintains that attempts by proprietary software vendors to prohibit these acts are antisocial and unethical.
 The phrase "software wants to be free" is often incorrectly attributed to him, and Stallman argues that this is a misstatement of his philosophy.
 He argues that freedom is vital for the sake of users and society as a moral value, and not merely for pragmatic reasons such as possibly developing technically superior software.
 Eric S. Raymond, one of the creators of the open-source movement, argues that moral arguments, rather than pragmatic ones, alienate potential allies and hurt the end goal of removing code secrecy.